mapillary/mapillary_tools/python/README.md

 **upload.py**

 This script uploads images taken with any of the Mapillary apps to the Mapillary backend.
-Just run:
+Run:

-    python upload.py [--upload_subfolders] path
+    python upload.py [--upload_subfolders] [--delete_after_upload] path

 On Android Systems you can find the images under `/storage/emulated/0/Android/data/app.mapillary/files/pictures/`.